Investment Growth Calculator

 How to Use the Investment Growth Calculator

-This free Canadian investment growth calculator estimates how your investments will grow over time based on your starting amount, regular contributions, expected annual return, and inflation rate.
-Enter your initial investment, choose your contribution frequency and amount, set your expected annual return and time horizon, and the calculator will show your projected portfolio value in both nominal and inflation-adjusted dollars.
+This free Canadian investment calculator estimates how your money will grow over time based on your starting amount, regular contributions, expected annual return, and inflation rate.
+Enter your initial investment, choose your contribution frequency and amount, set your expected annual return and time horizon, and the calculator will show your projected future value in both nominal and inflation-adjusted dollars.
+Because it works from an expected rate of return, you can use it to model any kind of portfolio, including stocks, ETFs, index funds, and mutual funds.

 Nominal vs. Inflation-Adjusted Returns